 But here's the real kicker, and one I suspect will appeal to people with less mobile computers: Because Luna works over Wi-Fi, you can move away from your primary computer and still use your iPad as a second screen.
 I've left my desk and MacBook Pro multiple times, bringing my iPad to the kitchen, living room, or even front balcony, and continued working from there with my Pencil and an external keyboard.

 To give a better example: If you work in an open office setting with an iMac, you can plug Luna into your iMac and take your iPad and a keyboard into a conference room or common area and continue working with the full power of your Mac behind you.

 I won't lie: The screen redraw time and lag is noticeable the further you move your iPad from your Mac, but I was able to walk almost 100 feet — through different rooms — and still have a functional display (you can see a quick demo of that in my video above).
 That's not something you can do with even the best external monitor.

 I really only have one minor complaint about the Luna module: I'm afraid of losing it!
 I hope that the company's shipping version comes with a keychain, pouch, or other option to keep terrible people like myself from losing a $60 accessory.

 (Just saying, Astro HQ: I would pick up a little Luna Cat keychain where I could store my Luna module in a heartbeat.)

-If you travel at all — or your primary computer is a MacBook Pro — Luna is an invaluable accessory for expanding your workspace.
+If you travel at all — or your primary computer is a MacBook Pro — Luna is an invaluable accessory for expanding your workspace, and is in many ways better than lugging around a high-quality USB-C monitor.
 In the week I've been testing a Luna prototype, I can't imagine ever traveling without it again.